 It’s all created through an innovation pipeline called the Bionics Learning Network, which links Festo to institutions, universities, startups, and inventors.

-Embracing its animal nature—and hundreds of millions of years of evolution—provides a shortcut for Festo’s product development team to unlocking engineering conundrums.
+Embracing its animal nature—and hundreds of millions of years of evolution—provides a shortcut for Festo’s product development team to unlock engineering conundrums.

 The point is simple: Why spend piles of cash and months of trial-and-error when the answer might be burrowed under a rock and dangling from a tree?